mrakgr/The-Spiral-Language/readme.md

 `pat_tuple_helper` takes the count of the pattern, makes up new pattern variables for each of the pattern arguments and also recursively maps the inner pattern.

 Here is an example of how this would work.
+The `|> case` will be pretended not to exist for the sake of brevity.

 ```
 inl a,b,c -> body